gazpachu/joanmira/content/work/2011-04-16---shoujin/index.md

 ![](./images/1.jpg)

 During my first year in London, I attended the Shoujin Karate club in Newham.
 I got so excited that I built for the club a full Wordpress website with a custom template and many details.
-I even had a photoshoot with lights, backdrop and all the paraphernalia for the students and also recorded a few videos of the competitions and the training.
+I even had a photoshoot with lights, backdrop and all the paraphernalia for the students and also recorded, edited and published a few videos of the competitions and the training.

 The website has a module to register club members with their karate federation number, so they can access the private sections of the website.